vineelko/patina/docs/src/dev/documenting.md

 # Inline Code Documentation

-This chapter lays out the standards of practice for inline rust documentation for generating rust docs.
+This chapter lays out the standards of practice for inline Rust documentation for generating Rust docs.
 It also provides templates that should be followed when creating documentation for these items.
-You can review the [Templates and Quick Reference](./documenting/reference.md), however if this is your first time seeing this document, please read it in it's entirety.
+You can review the [Templates and Quick Reference](./documenting/reference.md), however if this is your first time seeing this document, please read it in its entirety.

 The most important items to document are those marked with the `pub` keyword, as they will have automatic documentation generated for them.
 When adding new code, the developer should always run